Robotron: 2084: Development

-The game was developed in six months by Eugene Jarvis and Larry DeMar, founders of Vid Kidz.
+Robotron: 2084 was developed in six months by Eugene Jarvis and Larry DeMar, founders of Vid Kidz.
 Vid Kidz served as a consulting firm that designed games for Williams Electronics (part of WMS Industries), whom Jarvis and DeMar had previously worked for.
 The game was designed to provide excitement for players; Jarvis described the game as an "athletic experience" derived from a "physical element" in the two-joystick design.
 Robotron: 2084's gameplay is based on presenting the player with conflicting goals: avoid enemy attacks to survive, defeat enemies to progress, and save the family to earn points.
 It was first inspired by Stern Electronics' 1980 arcade game Berzerk and the Commodore PET computer game Chase.
-Berzerk is a shooting game in which a character traverses a maze to shoot robots, and Chase is a text-based game in which players move text characters into others.
+Berzerk is a shooting game in which a character traverses a maze to shoot robots, and Chase is a text-based game in which players lure text characters into obstacles.

 The initial concept involved a passive main character; the object was to get robots that chased the protagonist to collide with stationary, lethal obstacles.
-The game was deemed too boring compared to other action titles on the market and shooting was added to provide more excitement.
-The shooting elements drew inspiration from 1978 arcade game Space Invaders (1978), which had previously inspired Defender.
+The game was deemed too boring compared to other action titles on the market, which led to shooting being added to provide more excitement.
+The shooting elements drew inspiration from the 1978 arcade game Space Invaders, which had previously inspired Defender.

 The dual-joystick design was developed by Jarvis, and resulted from two experiences in Jarvis's life: an automobile accident and playing Berzerk.
 Prior to beginning development, Jarvis injured his right hand in an accident—his hand was still in a cast when he returned to work, which prevented him from using a traditional joystick with a button.
 While in rehabilitation, he thought of Berzerk.
-Though Jarvis enjoyed the game and similar titles, he was dissatisfied with the control scheme; Berzerk used a single joystick to move the on-screen character and a button to fire the weapon, which would shoot the same direction the character was facing.
+Though Jarvis enjoyed the game and similar titles, he was dissatisfied with the control scheme; Berzerk used a single joystick to move the on-screen character and a button to fire the weapon, which would shoot in the same direction the character was facing.
 Jarvis noticed that if the button was held down, the character would remain stationary and the joystick could be used to fire in any direction.
 This method of play inspired Jarvis to add a second joystick dedicated to aiming the direction projectiles were shot.
 Jarvis and DeMar created a prototype using a Stargate arcade system board and two Atari 2600 controllers attached to a control panel.
 In retrospect, Jarvis considers the design a contradiction that blends "incredible freedom of movement" with ease of use.